-Antique Pair of Silver Bedouin Armlets from the Arabian Peninsula
+Vintage Pair of Silver Bedouin Armlets

 Unique pair of armlets or anklets entirely made from silver alloy in the shape of a snake once worn by Bedouin women in Eastern and Central Arabia.
-This magnificently well kept pair is estimated to be from the late 1800s and was acquired in Jordan, but may have originated further East.
+This magnificently well kept pair is estimated to be from the early 1900s and was acquired in Jordan, but may have originated further East.
 Each armlet is shaped like a snake with bells on either end to make noise as its wearer moves.
 This type of bracelet often had pebbles trapped inside to sound like a rattle, but this pair does not have any trapped pebbles.
 They both have extensive chasing and repousse work with only the inside of the bracelet unadorned.
 A few small dents are the only blemish I can see in this beautiful and rare pieces of Bedouin jewelry.

-Inner circuference is 21.5 cm (8 1/2").
-Width 2 cm (3/4") at its widest.
-Weight for both is 155 grams.
+- Width 2 cm (3/4") at its widest.

 There is a similar single armlet listed separately in the shop: